-2.2 Multiple substitutions may only be done in succession: first, one pair of players - one player coming off the court and the substitute going in, then another, etc., in order to allow the scorer to take due note and check them one by one.
+2.2 When a manual scoresheet is in use, multiple substitutions may only be done in succession: first, one pair of players - one player coming off the court and the substitute going in, then another, etc., in order to allow the scorer to take due note and check them one by one.
 In case of multiple substitution, the substitute players should approach the substitution zone as one unit.
-If they are not a real couple, but there is a little time after the entrance of first player to the substitution zone when the second player arrives, and it is obvious he/she is the part of the substitution, the referees may be less severe allowing the substitution.
+If they are not a real couple, but there is a little time after the entrance of first player to the substitution zone when the second player arrives, and it is obvious he/she is part of the substitution, the referees may be less severe, allowing the substitution.
 The slight delay by the second (third) player cannot cause any real delay on the game, i.e. the next player must be in the substitution zone, when the previous substitution's recording is done.